Free Shipping Over $99

 At Toby & Rosie, we’re just as passionate about natural hair care as we are about our natural skincare products and the environment.
-Our philosophy comes down to creating products for your skin using ingredients that are as raw as possible.
+Our philosophy comes down to creating products for your skin and hair using ingredients that are as raw as possible.
 That way, you’re experiencing the wonders and effectiveness of nature to transform your skin and breathe some life back into it, all while not hurting the environment.

 Once you learn about all the chemicals used in modern shampoos, the benefits of natural shampoo bars make a lot of sense.
 At the bottom of his article, we’ll tell you all about the ingredients that ruin your hair, but dry and itchy scalp, dandruff, and dry/frizzy hair are just a few.
 The silicones and sufflates used to clean the hair in the shampoos are also absorbed through the skin and into your system.